 Moving home is a big step but the experienced legal team at Lanyon Bowdler can manage every part of the conveyancing process, to make everything as easy and as straightforward as possible for you.

 Having been established across Shropshire and Herefordshire for more than 30 years, our reputation for legal expertise and exceptional customer service precedes us and we are one of the most highly regarded law firms in the area.
-We are members of the Law Society’s Conveyancing Quality Scheme, giving you peace of mind that by choosing Lanyon Bowdler you have access to trusted lawyers who excel in what they do.
+We can give you peace of mind that by choosing Lanyon Bowdler you have access to trusted lawyers who excel in what they do.

 We understand the importance of good communication and will keep in regular contact with you to provide updates and reassurance about the progress being made.
 We are on hand to answer any questions and pride ourselves on quick response times so that you are not kept waiting.